-- 1. Each Party shall permit all transfers relating to investments in its territory of an investor of the other Party to be made freely and without delay into and out of its territory.
-Such transfers include: - (a) contributions to capital, including the initial contribution; - (b) profits, dividends, capital gains, and proceeds from the sale of all or any part of the investment or from the partial or complete liquidation of the investment; - (c) interest, royalty payments, management fees, and technical assistance and other fees;
+- 1. Each Party shall permit all transfers relating to investments in its territory of an investor of the other Party to be made freely and without undue delay into and out of its territory.
+Such transfers include: - (a) capital and additional capital amounts used to maintain and increase investment; - (b) profits, dividends, capital gains, and proceeds from the sale of all or any part of the investment or from the partial or complete liquidation of the investment; - (c) interest, royalty payments, management fees, and technical assistance and other fees; - (d) payments made under a contract entered into by the investor, or its investment, including payments made pursuant to a loan agreement;

-- (d) payments made under a contract entered into by the investor, or its investment, including payments made pursuant to a loan agreement; - (e) payments made pursuant to Article 5 (Expropriation) and Article 6 (Compensation for Losses); and - (f) payments arising under Chapter III (Dispute Settlement). - 2.
+- (e) payments made pursuant to Article 5 (Expropriation) and Article 6 (Compensation for Losses); and - (f) payments arising under Chapter III (Dispute Settlement). - 2.
 Each Party shall permit such transfers to be made in a freely usable currency at the market rate of exchange prevailing at the time of transfer. - 3.
-Notwithstanding paragraphs 1 and 2, a Party may prevent a transfer through the equitable, non-discriminatory, and good faith application of its laws relating to: - (a) bankruptcy, insolvency, or the protection of the rights of creditors; - (b) issuing, trading, or dealing in securities, futures, options, or derivatives; - (c) financial reporting or record keeping of transfers when necessary to assist law enforcement or financial regulatory authorities; - (d) criminal or penal offenses; - (e) ensuring compliance with orders or judgments in judicial or administrative proceedings; or - (f) social security, public retirement or compulsory savings schemes. - 4.
-Nothing in this Agreement shall affect the rights and obligations of the members of the International Monetary Fund under the Articles of Agreement of the Fund, including the use of exchange actions which are in conformity with the Articles of Agreement, provided that a Party shall not impose restrictions on any capital transactions inconsistently with its obligations under this Agreement regarding such transactions, except under Article 8 (Restrictions to Safeguard the Balance of Payments) or at the request of the Fund.
+Notwithstanding paragraphs 1 and 2, a Party may prevent a transfer through the equitable, non-discriminatory, and good faith application of its laws relating to: - (a) bankruptcy, insolvency, or the protection of the rights of creditors; - (b) issuing, trading, or dealing in securities, futures, options, or derivatives; - (c) financial reporting or record keeping of transfers when necessary to assist law enforcement or financial regulatory authorities; - (d) criminal or penal offences; - (e) ensuring compliance with orders or judgments in judicial or administrative proceedings; or - (f) social security, public retirement or compulsory savings schemes. - 4.
+Nothing in this Article shall affect the rights and obligations of the Parties as members of the International Monetary Fund under the Articles of Agreement of the Fund.